Concepts

 - Flexibility: VLANs can be configured to adapt to multi-cluster and multi-tenant environments.

-- Isolation and security: Layer 2 VLANs provide strict network segmentation to protect data and traffic.
+- Isolation and Security: Level 2 VLANs provide strict network segmentation to protect data and traffic.

 Block Storage

-Cloud Temple offers several classes of block storage based on IBM FlashSystem and IBM SVC technology.
+Cloud Temple offers several storage classes based on IBM FlashSystem technology and IBM SVC.

-The IBM SVC technology enables delivering the required performance levels for our clients' environments, thanks to the large amount of embedded memory cache in the controllers and the ability to distribute a server's total IOPS across multiple SANs.
+The IBM SVC technology enables delivering the performance level required for our clients' environments thanks to the large amount of embedded memory cache in the controllers and the ability to distribute all IOPS from a server across multiple SANs.

-It is also used to enable replication of your block storage LUNs across availability zones or to facilitate maintenance operations on storage arrays.
+It is also used to enable the replication of your block storage LUNs between availability zones or facilitate maintenance on storage arrays.

-The storage is primarily NVMe flash-based, dedicated to professional workloads.
-The drives are used by the storage arrays in 'Distributed RAID 6'.
+The storage is primarily NVME FLASH storage dedicated to enterprise workloads.
+The disks are used by the storage arrays in 'Distributed Raid 6'.

-To ensure the confidentiality of your data at rest, our entire block storage infrastructure integrates a robust hardware-based encryption solution.
+To ensure the confidentiality of your data at rest, our entire block storage infrastructure integrates robust hardware encryption.

 - Encryption Type: Data is encrypted directly on the disks (

-- Operation: Encryption is applied at the time data is written to the physical storage medium.
+- Operation: Encryption is applied when data is written to the physical storage medium.

 It is important to note that this encryption protects data stored on disks.
-It is not active "on-the-fly," meaning data is not encrypted during storage replication operations between availability zones.
-Security of transfers is ensured through dedicated, secure communication channels.
+It is not active "on-the-fly", which means data is not encrypted during storage replication operations between availability zones.
+Transfer security is ensured by dedicated and secure communication channels.

 The 'Mass Storage' storage class offers mechanical disks for archival needs in an economically efficient context.
-Several performance tiers are available:
+Several performance levels are available:

 Note :